 Hydraulic rams push and pull a piston mounted to the gate.
-The motor body is mounted to the pillar or post so that an extending piston opens the gate and a contracting piston closes the gate.
+The gate motor body is mounted to the pillar or post so that an extending piston opens the swing gate and a contracting piston closes the gate.

-As the threaded shaft is turned by an electric motor, the mounting moves along its length to open and close the gates.
+As the threaded shaft is turned by an electric motor, the mounting moves along its length to open and close the driveway gates.

 Underground motors are installed inside robust housings sunk into pits dug beneath the gate hinges.

-The only part visible outside the housing is the arm that is mounted to the underside of the gate.
+The only part visible outside the housing is the arm that is mounted to the underside of the electric gate.

-Undergrounds can be expensive as they require ground works, appropriate drainage and careful alignment as the arm pivot has to be in line with the gate hinge.
+Underground gate motors can be expensive as they require ground works, appropriate drainage and careful alignment as the arm pivot has to be in line with the gate hinge.

 Articulated arm motors use a jointed, two-piece arm usually mounted to the underside of the gate motor.